lambdaclass/lambda_ethereum_rust/README.md

 The main differences with regular Ethereum Rust are:

 - There is no consensus, only one sequencer proposes blocks for the network.
-- Block execution is proven using [SP1 ](https://docs.succinct.xyz/)and its proofs are sent to L1 for verification.
+- Block execution is proven using a RISC-V zkVM and its proofs are sent to L1 for verification.
 - A set of Solidity contracts to be deployed to the L1 are included as part of network initialization.
 - Two new types of transactions are included